McClellandLegge/shinydashtabs/README.md

 #### 6. Create Nested Tabs

-Here's where the power of `shinytabconstructor` comes in.
+Here's where the power of `shinydashtabs` comes in.
 We'll create some nested tabs and keep the code simple.

 Make sure you've stopped the app by clicking the stop sign icon or hitting "Esc" after focusing on the Console.
 Then, run in the Console: